 Wall clock kits may be spring driven or weight driven.
 There are more spring driven wall clocks in the world than weight driven.
 The weights are not light and it is a lot for a wall to hold.
 So fastening it well is very important.
 The movement can have a pendulum or no pendulum but of course the pendulum is most popular.
 When a mechanical clock does not have a pendulum it has a balance wheel instead.
 This is a floating and rocking wheel on the top of the movement and operates more like a watch balance.

-Mechanical Clock Kit Styles Available
+Mechanical Clock Kit Styles - Granddaughter or Grandmother clocks

-Granddaughters are usually spring driven with no weights.
-The grandmothers are usually chain driven with three weights for the chime units or two weights for any other strike styles.
-Its a shorter clock overall compared to the grandfather clocks.
+Typically, granddaughters are spring driven with no weights.
+The grandmothers are usually chain driven.
+The chiming units have three weights.
+Any other strike style has two weights.
+It is a shorter clock overall than a grandfather clock.

 Grandfather clock kits

 Typically cable driven with three weights and triple chimes.
 This means the weights will hang on cables instead of chains, and plays your choice of three songs.
-Not always triple chime because some are Westminster only.
+However it is not always triple chime because some are Westminster only.
 This is the largest and tallest of the floor clocks.

 All of the above mechanical clock kit styles, in the past, have been made with every chime type.
 In other words there are all these various ways to make the clock play a song or make a noise.
 There is the quarterly sounds that play a tune ever quarter hour, the most common of the songs is Westminster, Or there is the triple chime that includes Westminster, St. Michaels, or Whittington.
 As for the other noise makers, we call them strike clocks because they only strike out the hours and usually bong once on the half hour.
 These include Gong strike (coil gong on the back or below the movement), Bell strike, or Bim Bam (sounds like its name, on two or three strike rods).